MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/create-groups.md

 1. Refresh your admin center page so your new group appears.

-2. In the admin center groups list, click the group you want to change, and then next to **Name**, click **Edit**.
+2. In the admin center groups list, click the group you want to change, and then next to **Name**, select **Edit**.

 3. Set the **Let people outside the organization email the group** toggle to **On**.

-4. Choose **Save**.
+4. Select **Save**.

 ## Who can delete email from the Group Inbox?

 The Group owner can delete any emails from the Group Inbox, regardless of whether they were the initial author.

-A member can delete an email conversation from the Group Inbox if they initiated it, and only using Outlook on the web (right-click the email, then click **Delete**).
+A member can delete an email conversation from the Group Inbox if they initiated it, and only using Outlook on the web (right-click the email, then choose **Delete**).
 They can't do it from the Outlook app (Outlook 2016).

 When an email is deleted from the group mailbox, it is not deleted from any of the group members' personal mailboxes.